In this article, we explore the mistakes poker players make.

-It is that simple.
-Whenever you make a mistake, whenever you play a hand differently than you would if you could see the hole cards of your opponents, whenever you make a move on negative EV, you make a mistake.
+Whenever a poker mistake gets made, you could lose money.
+Whether you play a hand differently if you could see the hole cards of your opponents, or you make a move on negative EV, you make a mistake.

-Some of these mistakes are big, glaring ones, which cost you your entire bankroll, though most of them are small ones costing you a small part of your stack at a time.
+Some of these poker mistakes can cost you your entire bankroll, though most of them are small ones costing you a small part of your stack at a time.

 Rakeback is an edge which generates money on your every hand.
-Giving up an edge like that is contrary to the fundamental theorem of winning poker.
-By playing without rake back you might make money, you may walk away a winner yet, but the money that you give up will pile up and depending on the volume of your play can reach thousands of dollars a month.
+Giving up an advantage like that is contrary to the fundamental theorem of winning poker.
+By playing without rake back, you might still make money, but the money that you give up will pile up and depending on the volume of your play can reach thousands of dollars a month.

 Other mistakes which chip away at your bankroll like that are committed by rookies all the time.

 Players are ready to put their entire stack on the line on a coin flip, on account of the tournament play they see on TV and the wrong conclusions they draw from it.
 In televised tournaments, the sight of players shoving all in on coin flips is something that comes about all the time.
-Those who regard these moves as standard strategy though, fail to consider that those players are pressured into taking desperate measures by a variety of factors, among which the escalating blinds are present too.
+However, those players get pressured into taking desperate measures by a variety of factors, among which the escalating blinds are present too.

-You can’t just take that and apply it to your cash games: you’re pretty much guaranteed to reach the felt extremely fast that way.
-Not only is this approach faulty from a common-sense perspective: mathematics proves it wrong too.
+You can’t just take that and apply it to your cash games.
+If so, you’re pretty much guaranteed to reach the felt extremely fast that way.
+Not only is this approach faulty from a practical perspective, but mathematics proves it wrong too.

-In a tournament, the escalating blinds don’t just put a constant pressure on players, they alter the pot odds favorably too.
+In a tournament, the escalating blinds don’t just put constant pressure on players; they alter the pot odds favourably too.

-In the closing stages of a MTT, the blinds are so big that it becomes a mathematically correct decision to shove on just about any hand.
-In cash games, there are no escalating blinds and there are no improved pot odds or increasing pressure either.
-That means such “spectacular” tournament antics need to be removed from your play.
+If its the closing stages of an MTT, the blinds are so big that it becomes a mathematically correct decision to shove on just about any hand.
+In cash games, there are no escalating blinds, and there are no improved pot odds or increasing pressure either.
+That means such “spectacular” tournament antics shouldn’t be in your play.

 Don’t risk your stack on coin flips, and make sure you do not overplay hands you deem strong either.